fastqe/fastqe/README.md

 ## Development

-Development version can be isntall from this repository in the `master` branch.
+Development version can be installed from this repository in the `master` branch.

 # Usage